sakaki-/gentoo-on-rpi-64bit/README.md

 ```console
 pi64 ~ # emerge -v rpi3-64bit-meta
 ```
 You will receive warnings about file collisions (as the kernel package overwrites your `/boot/kernel8.img` etc.) but it should go through OK.
-Reboot, and you'll be using your binary kenel again!
+Reboot, and you'll be using your binary kernel again!

 > At this point, you may wish to clean up your old, source-built kernel's modules from `/lib/modules/<your-kernel-release-name>`, to save space.

 ### <a id="heavylifting"></a>Have your Gentoo PC Do the Heavy Lifting!

 The RPi3 does not have a particularly fast processor when compared to a modern PC.
-While this is fine when running the device in day-to-day mode (as a IME-free lightweight desktop replacment, for example), it does pose a bit of an issue when building large packages from source.
+While this is fine when running the device in day-to-day mode (as a IME-free lightweight desktop replacement, for example), it does pose a bit of an issue when building large packages from source.
 > Of course, as the (>= 1.1.0) image now has a weekly-autobuild [binhost](#binhost) provided, this will only really happen if you start setting custom USE flags on packages like `app-office/libreoffice`, or emerging lots of packages not on the [original pre-installed set](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/world-all-packages).

 However, there is a solution to this, and it is not as scary as it sounds - leverage the power of your PC (assuming it too is running Gentoo Linux) as a cross-compilation host!